Meet our Team

 Licensed Clinical Social Worker

 The most important ethical principles that I embrace as a social worker are to challenge social issues, provide services to those in need, and value the worth and dignity of people and their respective communities.

 I received my Bachelor of Arts in Anthropology from the University of California- Riverside in 2009 with an emphasis on disparities in the medical system.
 I received my Master of Social Work from the University of Southern California in 2013 and became a licensed clinical social worker in 2018.
 Throughout my 11 years in social services, I’ve worked with children and adults with a history of abuse (physical, sexual, emotional, neglect), grief and loss, medical co-morbidities, domestic violence, substance abuse and severe mental health issues.
 I have previous experience with assessments, crisis intervention, community mental health, and intensive case management.
 Having worked with diverse populations, I am able to meet my clients where they are, build trust, and approach treatment in a way that is both beneficial and empowering.

 I hope to create an atmosphere where you can reflect on your experiences, process, and assist in identifying beliefs of self or the world that contribute to maladaptive coping.
-I am here to build a trusting relationship with you and begin your journey to your best self.
+I am here to build a trusting relationship with you and begin your journey to your most secure self.

 Connect with Jennifer